fimtra/datafission/README.md

 #What is it?
-*Datafission is a framework for building real-time distributed data systems.*
+*Datafission is a Java framework for building real-time distributed data systems.*

 ##How it works (the 20 second version)